llnw/edgio-delivery-k8s-demo/README.md

 * pywai-inline-deployment.yaml - yaml file describing a Kubernetes deployment object for the demo
 * pywai-inline-service.yaml - yaml file describing a Kubernetes service object for the above deployment
 * pywai-edgio-ingress.yaml - yaml file describing a Kubernetes ingress object for use with the Edgio Ingress Controller Demo
-* pywai-edgio-ingress2.yaml - yaml file describing a Kubernetes ingress object for use with the Edgio Ingress Controller Demo
+* pywai-edgio-ingress2.yaml - yaml file describing a second Kubernetes ingress object for use with the Edgio Ingress Controller Demo
-* pywai-edgio-ingress3.yaml - yaml file describing a Kubernetes ingress object for use with the Edgio Ingress Controller Demo
+* pywai-edgio-ingress3.yaml - yaml file describing a third Kubernetes ingress object for use with the Edgio Ingress Controller Demo
-* pywai-edgio-ingress4.yaml - yaml file describing a Kubernetes ingress object for use with the Edgio Ingress Controller Demo
+* pywai-edgio-ingress4.yaml - yaml file describing a fourth Kubernetes ingress object for use with the Edgio Ingress Controller Demo

 ## Notes